SaraDavis1991/CS202_Summer2022_MidtermPrep2/README.md

 **Returned Output**: None
 **Functionality**: this function should display meat name.
 Then it should use the peel attribute to determine if the fruit is peeled (no peel) or not peeled (peel), and display an appropriate message dependant on the state of the peel.
 ```
-seed.h
+hamburger.h
 ```
-**Functionality**: This class should contain the definition for the seed class, which includes the following attributes:
+**Functionality**: This class should contain the definition for the Hamburger class, which includes the following attributes:

 ```
-int size
+bool ketchup
-string shape
+bool mayo
 ```

 ```
-seed.cpp
+hamburger.cpp
 ```
 **Functionality**: This file should contain the function definitions for the following functions:
  *Constructors*
 - default constructor
-size should be 0, shape should be an empty string
+ketchup and mayo should be true
 - parameterized contructor
 - copy constructor